raquo/Airstream/README.md

 WriteBus extends Observer, so you can call `onNext(newEventValue)` on it, or pass it as an observer to another stream's `addObserver` method.
 This will cause the event bus to emit `newEventValue` in a new transaction.

 You can also call `addSource(otherStream)(owner)` on it, and the event bus will re-emit every event emitted by that stream.
-This is different from adding `writer` as an observer to `otherStream` because this will not cause otherStream to be started unless/until the EventBus's own stream is started (see [Laziness](#laziness)).
+This is somewhat similar to adding `writer` as an observer to `otherStream`, except this will not cause `otherStream` to be started unless/until the EventBus's own stream is started (see [Laziness](#laziness)).

 You've probably noticed that `addSource` takes `owner` as an implicit param – this is for memory management purposes.
 You would typically pass a WriteBus to a child component if you want the child to send any events to the parent.
-Thus, we want `addSource` to be automatically undone when said child is discarded (see [Ownership](#ownership)).
+Thus, we want `addSource` to be automatically undone when said child is discarded (see [Ownership](#ownership)), even if `writer.stream` is still being observed.

 An EventBus can have multiple sources simultaneously.
-In that case it will emit events from all of those sources in the order in which they come in.
-EventBus emits every event in a new transaction.
-Note that EventBus lets you create loops of Observables.
+In that case it will emit events from all of those sources in the order in which they come in. **EventBus always emits every event in a new [Transaction](#transactions).** Note that EventBus lets you create loops of Observables.
 It is up to you to make sure that a propagation of an event through such loops eventually terminates (via a proper `.filter(passes)` gate for example, or the implicit `==` equality filter in Signal).

-You can manually remove a previously added source stream using `removeSource` or by calling `kill()` on the EventBusSource object returned by the addSource call.
+You can manually remove a previously added source stream by calling `kill()` on the Subscription object returned by the addSource call.

 EventBus is particularly useful to get a single stream of events from a dynamic list of child components.
-You basically pass down the `writer` to every child component, and inside the child component you can add a source stream to it, or add it as an observer to some stream.
-Then when any given child component is discarded, its connection to the event bus will also be severed.
+You basically pass down the `writer` to every child component, and inside the child component you can add a source stream to it, or add the `writer` as an observer to some stream.
+Then when any given child component is discarded (i.e. its owner kills its subscriptions), its connection to the event bus will also be severed.

 Typically you don't pass EventBus itself down to child components as it provides both read and write access.
 Instead, you pass down either the writer or the event stream, depending on what is needed.
-This security is the reason those are separate instances, by the way.
+This separation of concerns is the reason why EventBus doesn't just extend WriteBus and EventStream, by the way.

 WriteBus comes with a few ways to create new writers.
 Consider this: